 Tools such as the Federal Emergency Management Agency's natural hazard analysis tool (Hazus) could be used to further understanding of the value of investing in installation resilience to climate-driven hazards.
 In 19 case studies, the annualized cost of a resilience option was compared with the averted damage over that option's lifetime under a variety of disaster scenarios to screen for potentially attractive resilience investment options.

-- Considering these data and the modeling challenges, one alternative to modeling/simulation-based analyses is to learn from real-world events as they occur and from historical installation storm damage data.
+- Considering these data and the modeling challenges, one alternative to modeling/simulation-modeling and simulation–based analyses is to learn from real-world events as they occur and from historical installation storm damage data.

-- However, there are downsides to this approach: data might not have been captured for some installations, data might be difficult to extract from installation data sources, and many DoD installations might not have been affected by enough extreme weather events to have sufficient data points to offer.
+- However, there are downsides to this such an approach: Data might not have been captured for some installations, data might be difficult to extract from installation data sources, and many DoD installations might not have been affected by enough extreme weather events to have sufficient data points to offer.

 - Validate, verify, and customize the data and methods used in this report to develop natural hazard analysis tools tailored for DoD purposes.